hammerheim-game/hammerheim-rules/5-warbands.md

 their trouble, they are rewarded with 2D6 GC.
 In addition, one of the prisoners decides he wishes to join the warband.
-If you can afford to equip the new recruit with weapons and armour, you may add a new Henchman to any of your human Henchman groups (with the same stats as the rest of the group, even if they have already accumulated experience).
+If you can afford to equip the new recruit with weapons and armor, you may add a new Henchman to any of your human Henchman groups (with the same stats as the rest of the group, even if they have already accumulated experience).